Testing Management: What It Really Means to Lead Quality

 Automation Media Testing: Why and How to Do It

 Testing automation can be successfully used on products of any scale and intended for any audience.
 Naturally, it also perfectly fits the goals of media streaming testing, given the endless variety of features, environments, and other variables that need to be taken into account.
-In this segment of our guide, we will focus on testing automation in the streaming segment of software.
+In this section of our guide, we will focus on testing automation in the streaming segment of software.

 Efficient cross-platform and cross-browser testing